Category Archives: Biodiversity

 The Seeds of Change: Innovating for Sustainable Agriculture

 Agriculture is a vast and vital industry that provides livelihoods for hundreds of millions and food for billions across our planet.
 Similar to other sectors, however, agriculture’s expansion and industrialisation have increased its impact on the environment to unsustainable levels (Alam and Rukhsana, 2023), especially regarding greenhouse gas emissions and the biodiversity crisis.
 As a result, work is now crucially needed to adopt new technologies and alternative practices to ensure that the world’s five billion hectares of farmland can store carbon and provide quality habitats as well as feeding us.
-To get an idea of the challenges facing sustainable agriculture and how they might be overcome, I’ve spoken to some researchers from Newcastle University’s own School of Natural and Environmental Sciences.
+To get an idea of the challenges facing sustainable agriculture and how they might be overcome, I’ve spoken to researchers from Newcastle University’s own School of Natural and Environmental Sciences.

 Hay bales at Newcastle University’s Cockle Park Farm.
 Credit: Matt Horne.